tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 # Developing Telegram Bots for Groups

 Group bots are powerful.
-They provide features in groups — the space people talk to each other.
+They provide features in groups — the space where people talk to each other.
-There is a lot of details to consider though.
+There are a lot of details to consider though.

 ## Joining groups

-Users can add bots to groups, but bots cannot join groups by their own.
+Users can add bots to groups, but bots cannot join groups on their own.
 The bot's developer can forbid adding to groups [using BotFather settings.](../dev/botfather)

-In public groups, which means groups with usernames, bots can only be added by admins.
+In public groups (those with usernames), bots can only be added by administrators.
-Group admins can grant the bot the rights for deleting group members or other admin actions.
+Group admins can grant the bot permissions for deleting group members or performing other administrative actions.

 A group may contain up to 20 bots.